TobiasBorning/Cookbook/cookbook-project/ui/readme.md

 ---
 ### _**Packages**_:
-* **[cookbook.ui](/cookbook-project/ui/src/main/java/cookbook/ui/)** - Contains the controllers for the different scenes in the application.
+* **[cookbook.ui](/cookbook-project/ui/src/main/java/cookbook/ui/)** - Contains the `Controller` classes for the different scenes in the application.
 As well as the main class for running the application.
 * **[coookbook.accessdata](/cookbook-project/ui/src/main/java/cookbook/ui/)** - Contains the logic for reading and writing to the json file.
 This package contains two classes, one for reading and writing to a local json file and one for reading and writing to a remote json file.
-Both implementing the same interface for use in the controllers.
+Both implementing the same `CookbookAccess` interface for use in the controllers.

 ### _**Classes**_:
 * **[CookbookApp](/cookbook-project/ui/src/main/java/cookbook/ui/CookbookApp.java)** - This class is responsible for running the application.